profstein/branch-example-group0/people/chris.md

 # Chris Stein

-This is all about me.
+This is all about all of us.